 If you have any questions about registering as a herbal smoking products UK manufacturer you can contact the Excise and Customs helpline or email your question to them.

 Record keeping requirements

-From 1 January 2014 there are certain records that you must keep, and be ready to show HMRC when asked.
+There are certain records that you must keep, and be ready to show HMRC when asked.

 If you’re both a manufacturer and importer of herbal smoking products, you will need to keep:

 - annual accounts, including profit and loss accounts

 - cash books and other account books

 - credit or debit notes you send out or receive

 - records of daily takings, such as till rolls

 UK manufacturers of herbal smoking products, will also need to keep records relating to the products and materials you use in the manufacturing process.
 These include: